Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Coombes too?
 I say she’s cool.
 He says she’s cool.
 All the others fuckin’ trust us on this so why don’t you?"

 "Because they’re fuckin’ terrified o’ you, ‘Horse.
 Only reason I pushed it is ‘cuz I thought I could stand up to you.
-Learned *my* fuckin’ lesson…"
+Learned *my* fuckin’ lesson..."

 "And Coombes?
 None’a them are terrified of *him!"* ‘Horse retorted.

 "After you made ‘yer point ‘bout them dating?
 Don’t pretend that weren’t an implicit threat."

 That at least got a slightly frustrated growl while ‘Horse swiped the sweat from his face.
 "Fine.
-Look, bro… Y’don’t have to trust *her.* But why the fuck can’t you trust ***me?!"***
+Look, bro...
+Y’don’t have to trust *her.* But why the fuck can’t you trust ***me?!"***

 Firth groaned and sat up again.
 His whole body felt like one giant bloody bruise. "...It ain’t that simple..." he tried to object, but honestly that one had hurt in a place the beating couldn’t touch.

 "Like fuck it ain’t," Adam snarled.
-"Bro, you know I’ve got your back through anything, even after this… I need you to have my back too."
+"Bro, you know I’ve got your back through anything, even after this...
+I need you to have my back too."

 "I do!"
 Firth retorted, and gestured at the wall he’d been damn near punched through.
 "That’s what this was all fuckin’ *about!"*

 Adam jerked his head sharply in disagreement.
 "No. You’re tryin’ to protect me, an’ that’s *my* job, bro.
 What I need from you is you *let me take a risk,* an’ Coombes too.
 An’... fuck.
 If you’re right, and she proves me wrong an’ breaks Coombes’ heart?
 You can say I-told-you-so an’ I won’t never trust somebody you don’t ever again.
-But… shit, d’you *want* to be right about her?"
+But... shit, d’you *want* to be right about her?"

 Firth heaved a sigh.
 "I said I’d try," he reminded Adam.
 "But you can’t *make* me forgive her, bro. **Ever.** No matter how hard you beat me.
 Only way that happens, *maybe,* is she earns it."